MartinGell/Prediction_Reliability/README.md

 <br />

 ## 3. Input behavioural file
-One csv file with named collumns that contains target behaviour.
+One csv file with named columns that contains target behaviour.
 Example file in the repository in `/text_files/`